 Shipping API operations scheme

 In the case of the logistics industry and specifically shipping APIs, this is a special type of integration that allows logistics management system software to interact as a whole.
-For example, it can be an online store union, a warehouse management system, order management systems, and advanced delivery options.
+For example, it can be an online store union, a software for warehouse inventory management, order management systems, and advanced delivery options.

 What Benefits Shipping APIs Can Bring?